// LIVE MARKET DATA

 Don't check the price every hour

 Short-term price movements are mostly noise.
 Gaming stocks are volatile — a 5% daily swing is normal.
-Constantly watching leads to emotional decisions that cost money.

 Read every earnings report